 While developing a new WordPress website with a strong focus on encouraging prospective tenants and landlords to get in touch, we worked with our programming and hosting associates to develop a dynamic feed from the PMX (HMC’s bespoke property database), to their new website and national property search sites.
 With design and content finalised, we tested the data upload and dynamic feed before finally checking and launching the site.
 The result is a user-friendly website that works harder to attract leads, makes significant time savings and improves accuracy.

-True Beauty Salon & Medispa is a large and busy independent beauty salon in Twickenham, offering an unusually wide range of beauty treatments including facials and peels, body treatments, hair removal, pedicures and manicures.
+True Medispa is a large and busy independent medispa in Twickenham, offering an unusually wide range of beauty treatments including facials and peels, body treatments, hair removal, pedicures and manicures.
 The salon is a recognised stockist of major beauty brands including Dermalogica, Dermaroller and Elemis, Zeolight IPL laser treatment and more specialist non-surgical treatments such as Juvèderm and Restylane.
 View Case Study.

 WG Gardencare Machinery

 Having taken over a local garden machinery sales and servicing company, WG Gardencare Machinery wanted to launch and market the company under a new name.
 We agreed an initial strategy consisting of brand development including business stationery, a local magazine insert which could double as a take-one and a website.
 With the stationery and leaflet completed, we developed a website to promote their complete business proposition, attract new clients and encourage repeat visits with news and offers.
 With fast, clear navigation a priority we created the WordPress website to showcase their four main business categories: sales, servicing, parts and second hand machinery.
 We researched key words and optimised the site with a strong focus on the catchment area and all the services provided, including manufacturers’ names.
 This initial activity has helped the client to quickly gain market share and start building loyalty among existing customers.